 Which brings me to this coming year, 2016.
 In full disclosure, I had planned on worlds this year was going to really be my last hurrah.
 At least for a few years, while I focus on my research goals since it was getting too difficult to maintain my research goals and train at the level I wanted to.
 I'm not a fan of doing things half-ass, and it truly was getting to the point where, as the old saying goes: "the jack of all trades is the master of none".

-Honestly at in my 30's I had no idea I would really like triathlon as much as I do, and be as successful as I have been.
-I made the decision way back when in college while I was still running DI track and cross country, that sports was not going to take the place of my career goals.
+the place of my career goals.
 So I put running and other sports on the backburner through graduate school and my 20s, when I could really have made a go for it.
 And, even if I did, I don't think I would have been happy since I will be doing science my whole life, and my job is one-of-a-kind.

 I thought I would train this year for Worlds like never before, to really rock the race and really go out with a bang.
 However, fate intervened when the largest conference of my field, the International Entomological Society, Entomological Society of America, and Entomological Collections Network decided to move their conference from the traditional week in November to the same weekend in September as Worlds in OKC.
 There is a direct conflict, especially since I'm the VP of the Entomological Collections Network, and in charge of site logistics.
 I literally cannot be in two places at once on Friday and Saturday, and I will have to go to Orlando, Florida for the conference instead.